antonyvam/nDTomo/README.md

 Scripts for handling tomography data

-Tensorflow neural network models and related functions for various applications

 Clustering and dimensionality reduction methods (scikit-learn and autoencoders)

 nDVis GUI for visualising chemical imaging and tomography data

 To do
 -----
-Modernise the GUIs and update the documentation
+Modernise the nDTomo GUI and update the documentation

 Installation instructions from sources